 There is no campus bookstore at Central.
 Students are encouraged to acquire their textbooks in whatever way they wish.
-Students often use online retailers such as Amazon.com or Cokesbury.com.
+Students often use online retailers.
 Students may also want to check used Christian bookstores or order through their local bookstore.
 Students can find out their required books by either checking the course's Info tab in Populi, consulting the course syllabus, or checking in with the professor.